The product, in detail

 Training matrix

 Every staff member, every required competency, current status, expiry date.
 Renewal alerts fire at 60 days before expiry.
 Sector-specific competencies layer on top of the generic healthcare set (BLS, IPC, safeguarding levels 1-3, fire, manual handling, information governance, MCA, consent).
-The training gap a quarterly DBS audit identifies is the same gap the inspector samples for.
+The training gap a quarterly Disclosure and Barring Service (DBS) audit identifies is the same gap the inspector samples for.

 Staff supervision